 - Interview with Professor Frank Thomas —Michael Durrant

-The first issue of Volume 2 (dated July 2015) is in the final stages of preparation.
+The first issue of Volume 2 (dated July 2016) was published late in 2016.
 The AASFBT Board accepted a recommendation of the Editorial Board to "skip" 2015 and both issues of Volume 2 will be published in 2016.
 Getting a NEW journal "off the ground" takes some time and we hope that, as the journal enjoys wider circulation and visibility, we can bring the dates of actual publication more in sync with the cover dates in the next year.